tslateman/udacity-linux-project/README.txt

 Files in the repo are placed in /var/www/

-Below is the catalogApp.conf file in /etc/apache2/sites-available/
+Below are the contents of the the catalogApp.conf file in /etc/apache2/sites-available/

 <VirtualHost *:80>
                 ServerName 52.32.167.246